bitmovin/libdash/README.md

 ## Roadmap

-* Next release is scheduled at the end of February.
-    * Doxygen Documentation.
-    * Cross platform build system for the ffmpeg based sample player.
-    * QT based sample player, which is cross platform buildable through cmake.
-    * Further Tests & Bugfixes.
 * Ongoing development during 2013
     * Implementation of a middleware for libdash.
         * Will provide buffering mechanisms and build-in adaptation logics.